apex/up-examples/oss/node-micro-alt/Readme.md

 # Node Micro

-Run a micr server programmatically with build step.
+Run a micro server programmatically with build step.

 This makes us of `async`/`await` and demonstrates a GraphQL query (bonus).